Frequently Asked Questions (FAQ)

 It is your responsibility to verify your benefits before engaging in treatment; Grey Insight and Dr. Michael Grey are not responsible for and cannot guarantee that you will get reimbursed from your insurance providers.

-• My office is in California.
-However, I am duly licensed and authorized to offer Telehealth services throughout California, Florida, Idaho, Nevada, Virginia, and Vermont.
+However, Dr. Michael Grey is duly licensed and authorized to offer Telehealth services throughout Alaska, Arizona, California, Colorado, Florida, Idaho, Nevada, Utah, Virginia, and Vermont.

 • At this time, I do not.
 However, if we determine that Telehealth is not appropriate for you, we can discuss transitioning you to a provider that offers in-person sessions